Command line interface

 Flag

 Print more or less information about the catalog.
-When less information is requested, only the identifier and slug are displayed.
-Otherwise, the following fields are displayed: identifier, slug, title, task, input shape, output, output shape, and model source.
+With less (default) only the identifier and slug are displayed.
+Otherwise, the following fields are displayed: identifier, slug, title, task, output, output shape, and model source.
+These flags work with both local and hub context.

 --card